roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-04 ****** bydawn1958© Ward could see that nothing was going to happen unless he took charge so he purged ahead.
+Ward could see that nothing was going to happen unless he took charge so he purged ahead.
 "I know what happened between you two and I am positive that you wouldn't want people knowing that the college professor is fucking around with a beautiful, sexy mom of one of her students.
 His reference turned Laura's face a bright red as although she tried to look her best, it made her feel embarrassed when someone actually gave her a compliment.

  Ward planned to attack the naïve side of both women.
 He stared in wonderment at the tall, lanky mother and marveled at how luscious her body was even though she had to be in her late thirty's.
 He noticed the two glorious mounds barely held in place by only the shear material of her blouse and swore he could see dark colored nipples.
 The mother seemed to be almost quaking in her seat and Ward felt aroused seeing her dressed in tight leather pants, which made her legs look overly long.
 Laura appeared to have a lost look in her eyes and Ward could see that she was looking his body up and down intently.